Single-photon-driven high-order sideband transitions in an ultrastrongly coupled circuit quantum electrodynamics system: Acknowledgements

-{\bf Acknowledgements} We thank P.-M. Billangeon and D.-K. Zhang for valuable discussions and K. Kusuyama for technical assistance.
-This work is supported by the NSAF Grant No.~U1330201, the NSFC Grant Nos.~91421102, 60836001 and the MOST 973 Program Grant Nos.~2014CB848700 and 2014CB921401.
-Y.M.W. is partly supported by the NSFC Grant No.~11404407, the Jiangsu NSF Grant No. BK20140072 and China Postdoctoral Science Foundation Grant No. 2015M580965.
+We thank P.-M. Billangeon and D.-K. Zhang for valuable discussions and K. Kusuyama for technical assistance.
+This work is supported by the National Key Research and Development Program of China Grant No.~2016YFA0301200, the NSAF Grant Nos.~U1330201 and U1530401, the National Basic Research Program of China Grant Nos.
+2014CB848700 and 2014CB921401, and the NSFC Grant No.~91421102.
+Y.M.W. is partly supported by the NSFC Grant No.~11404407, the Jiangsu NSF Grant No.~BK20140072 and China Postdoctoral Science Foundation Grant Nos.
+2015M580965 and 2016T90028.
 L.T. is partially supported by the National Science Foundation under Award No. NSF-DMR-0956064 and thanks CSRC for hospitality during her visit.
 S.H. acknowledges support from NSF (Grant No. DMR-1314861) and thanks CSRC for hospitality.
-F.N. is partly supported by the RIKEN iTHES Project, MURI Center for Dynamic Magneto-Optics, the ImPACT Program of JST, and Grant-in-Aid for Scientific Research (S).
+F.N. was partially supported by the RIKEN iTHES Project, MURI Center for Dynamic Magneto-Optics via the AFOSR Award No.~FA9550-14-1-0040, the Japan Society for the Promotion of Science (KAKENHI), the IMPACT program of JST, JSPS-RFBR grant No.~17-52-50023, CREST grant No.~JPMJCR1676, and the Sir John Templeton Foundation.
 J.S.T. is partially supported by the Japanese Cabinet Office's ImPACT project.

-{\bf Author contributions} Z.C. and T.F.L. conducted the experiment.
-T.F.L., K.I. and F.Y. designed and fabricated the sample.
-Z.C. analyzed the data.
-Y.M.W. and L.T. developed the theory.
-Y.M.W. provided numerical simulation.
-Y.M.W., L.T., and J.Q.Y. wrote the manuscript.
-T.F.L., L.T. and J.Q.Y. supervised the whole work.
-All authors contributed to understanding the results and editing the manuscript.